hideodaikoku/silent-valley/content/blog/01-prologue/index.md

 And with a hush, he disappeared into a slit in the fabric of the forest.
 Not a sound or soul could see or hear or perceive where he had been.

-All until his return on the day of the eclipse
+Not until the next flash.
+On the day of the eclipse.

+🌙☀️🪷